 Other ways of finding an exchange partner include using other website services, placing advertisements in local newsagents and other shop windows, advertising in local or national newspapers and asking friends, family and neighbours.

-If your tenancy was issued on or after 1 April 2012, or if you are considering carrying out a mutual exchange with someone whose tenancy was issued on or after the 1 April 2012, please speak to your Housing Officer.
+If your tenancy was issued on or after 1 April 2012, or if you are considering carrying out a mutual exchange with someone whose tenancy was issued on or after the 1 April 2012, please speak to your Tenancy Advisor.
 This is because tenancies offered on or after this date are different from tenancies issued before.
 It is important you understand the possible implications of making a mutual exchange.